FractalBlocks/Fractal.js/readme.md

 What are missing for this repo:

+- Document use cases on stateless components and modules
 - Implement a way to compose modules in one place (@carloslfu)
 - Implement a way to reattach tasks, drivers and services (@carloslfu)
 - Implement CSS helpers for code reuse across objects (deep merge)
 - Document granular log option for modules (@MissyM)
+- Implement an example of charts (D3) (SERVICE 3PARTY-DOM-INTEGRATION)
 - Implement _error task and attach it by default, this can be done all app error handling (@carloslfu)
 - Implement and document serviceTest (FEATURE)
 - Implement on demand large app loading example (@carloslfu)